Massinja/c_practice_exercises/README.md

 # c_practice_exercises

+* **atoi**
+Function converts a string argument to an integer.
+If no valid conversion takes place, then the function returns zero.

 * **hidenp**
 Function takes two strings and returns 1 if the first string is hidden in the second one, otherwise returns 0 followed by a newline.
 s1 is hidden in s2 if it's possible to find each character from s1 in s2, in the same order as they appear in s1.